Jack Russell Terrier: Sporting parson

 An important attribute in this dog was a tempered aggressiveness that would provide the necessary drive to pursue and bolt the fox, without resulting in physical harm to the quarry and effectively ending the chase, which was considered unsporting.
-Russell was said to have prided himself that his terriers never tasted blood.
+Russell was said to have prided himself on the fact that his terriers never tasted blood.
 This line of terriers developed by John Russell was well respected for those qualities, and his dogs were often taken on by hunt enthusiasts.
-It is unlikely, however, that any dogs alive today can be proved to be descendants from Trump, as Russell was forced to sell all his dogs on more than one occasion because of financial difficulty, and had only four aged (and non-breeding) terriers left when he died in 1883.
+It is unlikely, however, that any dogs alive today can be proved to be descendants of Trump, as Russell was forced to sell all his dogs on more than one occasion due to financial difficulties and had only four aged (and non-breeding) terriers left when he died in 1883.

 The Fox terrier and Jack Russell terrier type dogs of today are all descended from dogs of that period.
 However, documented pedigrees earlier than 1862 have not been found.
 Several records remain of documented breeding by John Russell between the 1860s and 1880s.
 The Fox Terrier Club was formed in 1875 with Russell as one of the founder members; its breed standard was aspiration, and not a description of how the breed appeared then.
 By the start of the 20th century, the Fox Terrier had altered more towards the modern breed, but in some parts of the country the old style of John Russell's terriers remained, and it is from those dogs that the modern Jack Russell type has descended.